New reference interest rates on Capital Markets: Our experts support you comprehensively

 EONIA / LIBOR (CHF, GBP, JPY, EUR): Since the end of 2021, these rates are no longer published; transactions and contracts relating to these rates have been adjusted.
 Solely in case of JPY- and GBP-LIBOR, there are so-called synthetic rates, which are only to be used for ‘Tough Legacy‘ cases designated by competent supervisory authorities.

-USD-LIBOR: Publication will cease as of June 30, 2023.
-Transactions and contracts with reference to these rates must be transitioned by then.
+USD-LIBOR: Publication ceased as of June 30, 2023.
+Transactions and contracts with reference to these rates mostly have been transitioned.
+Also, a “synthetic USD LIBOR” is being published until September 30, 2023.

 EURIBOR: This rate has been reformed and can continue to be used without

 Working groups have been formed in the various jurisdictions, which have developed almost risk-free reference interest rates (RFR) as alternatives to the previous reference rates.
 The new risk-free reference rates have already replaced the previous reference rates in contracts and trades to a large extend.
-However, this process not yet fully completed.
+However, this process is broadly completed by now.

-In addition, specific fallback provisions are agreed upon in contracts to cover the possible future elimination of reference interest rates.
+In addition, specific fallback provisions are agreed upon in many contracts to cover the possible future elimination of reference interest rates.
+Only in individual markets and countries, e.g. Canada (with respect to the conversion of the CDOR reference interest rate to the so-called CORRA) the transformation process is still continuing.